jonashackt/crossplane-training/06-testing-compositions.md

 > See https://stackoverflow.com/a/45881324/4964553 - [The best approach using `dry-run=client`](https://stackoverflow.com/a/45881259/4964553) etc sadly doesn't work with kuttl producing a `error: unknown shorthand flag: 'f' in -f` error.

-Also I configured a higher timeout for resources to become available [via the `timeout` configuration of our TestSuite](https://kuttl.dev/docs/testing/reference.html#testassert).
+> 📝 Also we configure a higher timeout for resources to become available [via the `timeout` configuration of our TestSuite](https://kuttl.dev/docs/testing/reference.html#testassert).
 Otherwise we'll run into errors like this soon:

 ```shell
 case.go:364: failed in step 1-when-applying-claim